dyegoe/python-fop-gen/README.md

 To auto generate the config, the script read the database and create a buttons with ALL extensions associated with a callgroup.

-Using the callgroup description, it generate a group admin.

-So, to create an admin to a group you need to put in the callgroup description something like this: `Group1 5555` where `5555` is the admin extension and it will be used `5555` as an interface user and twice for a password `55555555`.
+The script use the callgroup description to generate a group admin.
+So, to create an admin to a group you should put in the callgroup description something like this: `Group1 5555`.
+Where `5555` is the admin extension and it will be used as an interface user and twice for a password.